niktechnopro/CS_for_Software_Development/Data_Structures_and_Software_Design/week2/HomeWork2/README.md

 ### The goal of this assignment:
 * ### To become more familiar with the “adjacency set” representation of a graph
 * ### To practice how to traverse a graph
-* ### To practice solvin common problems in Computer Science using graphs
+* ### To practice solving common problems in Computer Science using graphs